Major political changes do not happen overnight.

 Today I have similar concerns about the political goals of the reform movement’s leadership.
 We cannot win big without planning small.

-As a former political insider turned family unity green card and citizenship lawyer, I wonder if the reform movement even has a long term plan for victory.
+As a former political insider turned green card lawyer, I wonder if the reform movement even has a long term plan for victory.
 From my vantage point, the movement at times seems rudderless, reacting to the media flavor of the day.

 There appears to be little political consistency from one month to the next, from one organization to the next, from one election to the next.